gsoosk/Pacman-Search/README.md

     Number of moves to got the answer is 33

-As you see this algorithm has a small execution time for this number of state.
-At my first try, it had more execution time and I started to change my data structures into string instead of 2d array.
-This move save a lot of time for me in this algorithm.
+As you see, this algorithm has a small execution time for this number of states.
+In my first try, it had more execution time and I started to change my data structures into string instead of 2d array.
+This action has saved a lot of time in this algorithm.

 ### IDS

-For running `IDS` algorithm at first we make class named `ExploredNode` to add into explored set.
+For running `IDS` algorithm we will make a class named `ExploredNode` to add into explored set.
 Why we make this class? because in ids algorithm it is possible to see a repeated state but in less depth; therefore, we should add depth also in explored set.
-But if we just use a tuple in set we should explore a lots of more paths.
-We should just adds nodes which have less depth not all nodes with different depth.
-In that situation our execution time got more.
+However, if we just use a tuple in the set we should explore much of more path.
+We should just add nodes which have less depth, not all nodes with different depth.
+In that situation our execution time will get more.